zhaju/old/_posts/an-analysis-of-father-time/2022-05-29-an-analysis-of-father-time-by-kendrick-lamar.md

 tags: [cuspidor]
 description: Cuspidor Submission 1.1
 ---
-Taken from Vol. 48, Issue 3 of my schoool publication _Cuspidor_:
+*Taken from Vol. 48, Issue 3 of my schoool publication Cuspidor.*

 _“When I’m a dad, I’ll treat my kids so much better than how you treated me!”_